Constrained Information Design: Introduction

-In an inspiring contribution, \cite{le2017persuasion} show that the above reasoning is flawed when the information designer faces one inequality constraint.
+In an inspiring contribution, \cite{le2019persuasion} are the first to highlight the issue raised in \autoref{example:lobbying} in a model with one inequality constraint.
 At the heart of their result is the observation that the Lagrange multiplier is also part of the solution to the optimization problem.
 Indeed, they show that the solution corresponds to concavifying a function of $N+1$ variables: the first $N$ correspond to a belief and the last corresponds to the inequality constraint.
 It follows then that the optimal policy may involve $N+1$ posteriors.
 The authors also show that the Lagrangian approach is valid for their problem.

-In \cite{doval2018mechanism}, the designer designs both an allocation rule and an information structure; both have to satisfy the agent's participation and incentive compatibility constraints.
-To show the upper bound on the number of posteriors that the designer uses in an optimal policy, we apply the extension of the results \cite{le2017persuasion} which we present in these notes.
-It is our hope that given the prevalence of \emph{constrained} information design this simple extension is useful to other researchers.